HeeManSu/astra-agi/astra/framework/README.md

 ### `Agent(name, model, instructions, tools, memory)`

 An agent with a model, instructions, and tools.
-Agents are passive — the `Sandbox` drives their execution according to the compiled plan.
+Agents are passive; the `Sandbox` drives their execution according to the compiled plan.

 ### `Memory(num_history_turns)`